Home » Living with Student Loans » How a Pregnancy and Kids Impact Student Loan Payments

 Lowering Monthly Payments

-Another option is to consider a private student loan refinance.
+Another strategy to consider a private student loan refinance.
 Depending on your credit score and current loan terms, you may be able to refinance and get a significantly lower interest rate and monthly payment.

 Sherpa Tip: A successful refinance usually requires a strong credit score and debt-to-income ratio.